 3. Window Well Grates and Covers

-If you’re wondering if you’ll also be required to have a window well grate or a well covered with an egress window, the answer is yes.
+If you’re wondering if you’ll also be required to have a window well grate or a well covered with an egress window in Michigan, the answer is yes.
 By code, they are required to pass any building inspection upon installation of an egress window.

 That doesn’t mean they have to be unattractive or unappealing to the eye.
 In addition, they add extra layers of protection to your home by keeping the occasional animal out of your well.
 They also keep yard debris, leaves, and even snow from accumulating in your well.
 Lastly, they help with drainage by keeping water away from your window, or water building up in your well during times of heavy rain.

 Speak with one of our experts today for an estimate or help with any questions!
+We are the best egress window installation & repair company in Michigan with 5-star customer satisfaction rating.
+You can consult us about all your egress window installation or basement window repair needs.
 We look forward to hearing from you!